Approach to Learning

 - 10-week terms for undergraduate and graduate courses (A, B, and C academic calendars)

 Traditional courses allow for multiple learning outcomes, and their credit value varies.
 They provide instructor-led, step-by-step learning with a fixed weekly schedule.
-Each traditional course contains assigned readings, learning activities, graded assignments, and virtual scheduled meetings (seminars) with your instructor and peers each week throughout the term.
+Each traditional course contains assigned readings, learning activities, graded assignments, and virtual scheduled meetings (seminars) with your instructor and peers each week throughout the course.
 You also have the opportunity to work with your instructors outside of scheduled interaction through virtual office hours.
-Your instructor scores your performance on weekly learning activities, and your final course grade at the end of the term is the cumulative result of those scores.
+Your instructor scores your performance on weekly learning activities, and your final course grade at the end of the course is the cumulative result of those scores.

 Module courses are one-credit “pieces” of traditional courses built around a single learning outcome.
 They provide student-directed learning with ongoing instructor support over a variable schedule.